shreyeshpandey/gochi/README.md

 ## 🌟 About the Game

-Gochi World is an interactive score tracking game designed for **2-4 players**.
+Gochi World is a online score tracker designed for **tracking scores of gochi**.
 It features:

 ✅ **Dynamic round addition** – Add as many rounds as you want!
 ✅ **Real-time score calculation** – No need for manual calculations.